A Month of Holiday Cards: Day 1

 Here are some interesting things I’ve seen over the last few days:

-- brings us , fascinating interactive metal sculpture by .
+- Booooooom brings us Wonder Object, fascinating interactive metal sculpture by Gary Schott.
 I love the Eskimo Kisser.
 Shouldn’t that be Inuit Kisser?

-- introduced me to a creepy thing I did not know about, and I love it. .
+- Art of Darkness introduced me to a creepy thing I did not know about, and I love it.
+Number Stations.
 Mysterious radio stations that often just broadcast series of numbers.
 Crackling, distant, in foreign languages, sending their mysterious signals for decades.
 If anyone knows why, they’re not talking.
 I love a mystery.

-- teaches us how to (Japanese tissue tape, to which I am hopelessly addicted) with wrapping paper and a Xyron machine.
+- Craft Test Dummies teaches us how to make our own washi tape (Japanese tissue tape, to which I am hopelessly addicted) with wrapping paper and a Xyron machine.
 Beautiful!

-- Brought to you by the fine folks of comes , encouraging all you boys and girls to add a little creepy to the holiday season.
+- Brought to you by the fine folks of Countdown to Halloween comes 13 Days of Creepmas, encouraging all you boys and girls to add a little creepy to the holiday season.
 I, sadly, will not be participating, as my Christmas projects are pretty non-creepy this year.